CHERIoT-Platform/cheriot-demos/configuration_broker/README.md

 Safe Configuration Management
 =============================

-Contributed by ConfiguredThings Ltd
+Contributed by Configured Things Ltd

-All system rely on some form of configuration data, and the configuration interface is a significant part of the attack surface.
+All systems rely on some form of configuration data, and the configuration interface is a significant part of the attack surface.
 Misconfiguration, whether accidental or malicious, is one of the main sources of security vulnerabilities.
 Purely immutable systems, where configuration is baked in at build time, may work for container based environments where re-deployment is relatively easy but are not an option for embedded systems.
 The solution in many cases is to create an often complex trust model around and within the configuration system to limit and control configuration changes, where the complexity itself adds to the risk profile.